 Personal and Work Life

 I’ve had a life-long interest in Indian philosophy and spirituality.
 In 2003 I wrote a book on Eastern Philosophy (right), published in the UK and US.
-Researching the book, I gained an appreciation of figures such as the Sufi poet Rumi and the Chinese teachers Confucius and Lao-Tzu.
 I believe that my work as a counsellor is enhanced by the work I’ve done in exploring these forms of thought and spirituality.
 At the same time, it’s important to stay grounded in one’s own tradition and to have that as a starting point.

-If you would like to read more, see the blog.
+If you would like to read more, see my blog.